ubccpsc/310/docs/26w1/syllabus.md

 That gap is the entire policy, and it is worth understanding rather than just following.

 **On code.** Use whatever helps.
-You remain accountable for what you submit — its correctness, its licensing, its security — and you must be able to explain why any change is in your pull request.
+You remain accountable for what you submit and you must be able to explain why any change is in your pull request.
 "The model wrote it" is not an answer to *why is this here?*, and it is not a defence for a bug.

 **On your reasoning.** Every deliverable asks you to write down what you changed, what you rejected, and what it cost.
 Writing that down **is the practice** for the exams, where the questions have the same shape and the tool is not in the room.
-Hand that part to a model and the code still ships, but you have skipped the repetition — and you find out in October whether that mattered.
+We are not looking for a polished piece of writing, we are looking for evidence of your thinking, communicated clearly.
+Hand that part to a model and the code still ships, but you have skipped the practice — and you find out on the midterm whether that mattered.

-Getting help with phrasing is fine.
-Polishing something you wrote is fine.
-The thing that costs you is not doing the thinking in the first place.

-And it is worth being plain about this: **we are not grading prose.** We are not looking for a polished piece of writing, we are looking for evidence of your thinking, communicated clearly.
-A blunt paragraph that names the real tradeoff beats a fluent page that avoids it.
-There is not much for polish to buy here.

-Where a tool made a substantive contribution to a design decision, say so in your rationale.
-That is provenance, which is the thing this course actually cares about.
+**On citation.** Where a tool contributed substantively to a design decision, say so in your rationale, the same way you would cite any other source you did not arrive at yourself.

-**On enforcement.** We are not going to police this.
-What we will do is ask you about your decisions — in labs, at check-ins, and on the exams — and your answers are what we grade.

 ### Academic Concession {#academic-concession}